 First, open the “Publish for Mobile App Stores” page in the Mendix Developer Portal:

-- Open the Mendix Developer Portal from your launchpad.
+- Open the Mendix Developer Portal.

 - Go to the project of the Mendix App that you want to publish.